-- •Understand the way the JMHS computer systems work and classroom expectations. - •Introduce then develop skills with products from the Microsoft suite. - •Be able to gather, refine, sort, search and extract data in different forms. - •Be able to use basic programming techniques within Python & Scratch. - Strengthen their independent thinking through completion of projects based on advertising and sharing of information.
+- Understand the way the JMHS computer systems work and classroom expectations. - Introduce then develop skills with products from the Microsoft suite. - Be able to gather, refine, sort, search and extract data in different forms. - Be able to use basic programming techniques within Python & Scratch. - Strengthen their independent thinking through completion of projects based on advertising and sharing of information.

-The three-year Key Stage 3 course has been carefully planned to meet and exceed the National Curriculum requirements.
-The skills and knowledge acquired provides the stepping stones for Key Stage 4 Computer Science.
-We endeavour to exceed the National Curriculum by implementing a website design and development unit, a heavy focus on cyber security & OSINT, along with the essential life skills of how to utilise the office applications and there use within the modern-day workplace.
+The two-year Key Stage 3 course has been carefully planned to meet the National Curriculum requirements.
+We endeavour to exceed the National Curriculum by implementing a website design and development unit, along with the essential life skills of how to utilise the office applications in the workplace.